tiepdotme/redant-home/README.md

 ```
 dinghy destroy
 ```
-Then restart your machine, write "666" with your fingers on your screen during startup, and then when the machine comes back up
+Then restart your machine, suck your finger and write "666" with that finger on your screen during startup, and spin twice in your chair.
+Slowly.
+Then when the machine comes back up
 ```
 dinghy create
 dinghy up
 docker-compose up
 open http://web.redanthome.docker
 ```

+Zombies be gone

 ## Updating portfolio order